EhsanTheMor/artinui/README.md

 -   Some basic file structure (feature based structure).

 To use this template you can just clone the repository and change folder name with the "name" property in the "package.json" file in the root directory.
+Then run "npm install".
+Now you can use some prefigured project structure to ease your work.

 I hope this could reduce some basic work from users.